IO Emulator with LEDs and buttons

 You can find the source code in demo.py.

-If you find any bugs or have a feature request, feel free to file a ticket at the projects bugtracker at github.
+If you find any bugs or have a feature request, feel free to file a ticket at the projects bugtracker on github.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.